Y Fit 4 U

 The 2015-2016 school year was the first year that Smiling Over Sickness collaborated with the Y Fit 4 U, and we are very excited to continue to be a part of this meaningful and fun initiative!
 Under this unique program, volunteers will be considered as dual Hamilton Health Sciences and YMCA volunteers, making it an ideal opportunity for anyone hoping to build experience in the healthcare system.

-There will be one group leader during each shift.
 Group leaders will be responsible for ensuring that everything runs smoothly and all volunteers are abiding by the program rules and expectations.
 Group leaders will also help facilitate communication between other volunteers and the volunteer coordinator, as well as creating stronger sense of community within the volunteer team.